 Money Magazine in 2017 and 2018 listed OneWest Bank as the best bank in California.
 Speaking on the achievement, the bank’s president of Consumer Banking, Steve Solk, affirmed that the bank is honored to be recognized for its dedication and personalized service across California.

-Location & Services:
+Location & Services

 On West Bank is headquartered in Pasadena, California and also has more than 70 retail branches across Southern California.
 For individual customers, the bank offers savings, money market and checking accounts.
-The bank provides a flexible banking system for checking accounts holders who would like to maintain higher account balances by offering competitive rates.
-Also, every checking account comes with online banking feature and debit card.
+The bank provides a flexible banking system for checking account holders who would like to maintain higher account balances by offering competitive rates.
+Also, every checking account comes with an online banking feature and debit card.